 A. For applicants to 9th grade, most families start the process between January of their child’s 7th grade academic year and the beginning of 8th grade, but the process can begin almost anytime.
 Some families meet with us after beginning to explore school options, and transfer students may meet with us at whatever point they start thinking about changing schools.
 You are welcome to call and discuss your individual situation to determine whether the time is right for some help understanding school options and/or understanding the application process.

-Also, for students thinking about changing schools at the elementary or secondary level, Amanda can see families at any point that they would like assistance exploring school options.
+Also, for students thinking about changing schools at the elementary or secondary level, Karen can see families at any point that they would like assistance exploring school options.

 A. We recommend that 7th graders who will be applying to high schools that require the SSAT take a middle level SSAT in the spring of their 7th grade year.
 The scores will not be shared with high schools and it gives the student a chance to experience the test as well as to get some scores in order to plan some test prep if it would be helpful before the test is taken in 8th grade.
 There are several national test dates, some students are offered the test at their school, or a client can come to our office to take the test.